Introduction

 Is it appropriate for companies that do not have any commercially available alternative protein product to report to the Specialized Framework?

-Guidance for reporting to the framework is based upon the manufacturing stage of a company.
-Lab stage companies are not asked to report to the framework, though companies may do so if they like and can still use the framework to guide the development of their ESG policies, procedures, and reporting.
-A lab stage company is defined as an early-stage company whose products or ingredients/inputs are still in the research and development phase and who has no commercially available product.
-Company resources are focused on idea validation, including product or ingredient development, and business planning.
-Development and any small-scale manufacturing are taking place at a lab facility and can be on the order of grams to kilograms or 10s of liters.
+Lab-stage companies are expected to complete only the questions in the framework marked as “Lab” within 2 years of the publication of this framework (released in April 2024).
+A lab-stage company is defined as an early-stage company whose products or ingredients/inputs are still in the research and development phase and that has no commercially available product.
+Company resources are focused on idea validation, including product or ingredient development and business planning.
+Development and any small-scale manufacturing take place at a lab facility and can be in the order of grams to kilograms or 10s of liters.

-Pilot and demo stage companies are asked to complete questions marked ‘All stages’ within two years of the publication of this framework (September 2024), or within two years of graduating to the pilot or demo manufacturing stage.
+Pilot and demo stage companies are asked to complete questions marked “Pilot” within two years of the publication of this framework (April 2024), or within two years of graduating to the pilot or demo manufacturing stage.
 A pilot or demo stage company is defined as a company that has developed a product or ingredient/input that is being publicly tested, has recently been released to the market, or is being distributed as a B2B ingredient/input.
-The company may have recently entered the market and while the company may be experiencing rapid growth, it may not yet be profitable.
+The company may have recently entered the market, and while it may be experiencing rapid growth, it may not yet be profitable.
 Manufacturing is taking place at a contract manufacturer and/or a small-scale, pre-commercial facility with a production volume of 100s of tons or liters.

-Commercial stage companies are asked to complete questions marked ‘All stages’ and ‘Commercial’ within two years of the publication of this framework (September 2024) or within two years of graduating to the commercial manufacturing stage.
-A commercial stage company is defined as a company that is more established in its industry, with a known product and customer or B2B following, and/or is likely profitable with sustainable growth.
+Commercial stage companies are asked to complete questions marked ‘Commercial’ within two years of the publication of this framework (May 2024) or within two years of graduating to the commercial manufacturing stage.
+A commercial-stage company is defined as a company that is more established in its industry, with a known product and customer or B2B following, and/or is likely profitable with sustainable growth.
 Companies will have completed or will be in the process of consumer testing, nutritional profiling, validating preparation methods, and shelf stability testing.
 Companies will be focused on end product refinement or expanding their product offerings.
 Manufacturing is taking place at scale at a contract manufacturer and/or a large-scale, commercial facility on the order of 1000s of tons or liters.
+Commercial-stage companies should endeavor to complete all questions marked “Advanced.”
+If a commercial-stage company cannot respond to “Advanced” metrics, it should integrate the capacity to complete these metrics within its business strategy.

 Is there an age or funding minimum under which start-ups should not report to the Specialized Company Framework?

 There is no age or funding minimum for a company.
-Guidance for reporting to the framework is based upon the manufacturing stage of a company.
-Lab stage companies are not asked to report to the framework, though companies may do so if they like and can still use the framework to guide the development of their ESG policies, procedures, and reporting.
+Guidance for reporting to the framework is based on the manufacturing stage of a company.

-For further details see the “Comparability Assessment” section of the Specialized Framework technical guide.
+For further details, see the “Manufacturing stages and definitions” section of the Specialized Framework Technical Guide.

 Considerations for diversified companies